Code-Institute-Submissions/battleofnagashino/readme.md

 ## Testing

-I tested this site on an iPhone 12 and a Lenovo laptop and I also used the below mentioned validators which prompted me to put in the alt text with images.
+I tested this site on an iPhone 12 and a Lenovo laptop and I also used Lighthouse in Google Chrome which prompted me to put in the alt text with images and aria labels on buttons.

 ### Validator Testing